gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 IANA is requested to register a new SCTP parameter "DTLS-support".

 #  Security Considerations

    The security considerations given in {{I-D.ietf-tls-dtls13}},
    {{RFC4895}}, and {{RFC4960}} also apply to this document.

+   When DTLS/SCTP is used with DTLS 1.2 {{RFC6347}}, DTLS 1.2
+   MUST be configured to disable options known to provide insufficient security.
+HTTP/2 {{RFC7540}} gives good minimum requirements based on the attacks that where publically known in 2015.
+DTLS 1.3 {{I-D.ietf-tls-dtls13}} only define strong algorithms without major weaknesses.

+##  Downgrade Attacks

+   A peer supporting DTLS/SCTP according to this specification, DTLS/SCTP accoring to {{RFC6083}} and/or SCTP without DTLS may be vulnerable to downgrade attacks where on on-path attacker interfares with the protocol setup to lower or disable security.
+If possible, it is RECOMMENDED that the peers have a policy only allowing DTLS/SCTP according to this specification.

+##  Authentication and Policy Decisions

+   DTLS/SCTP MUST be mutually authenticated.
+It is RECOMMENDED that DTLS/SCTP is used with certificate based authentication.
+   All security decisions MUST be based on the peer's authenticated identity, not on its transport layer identity.

    It is possible to authenticate DTLS endpoints based on IP addresses in certificates.
-SCTP associations can use multiple addresses per SCTP endpoint.
-Therefore, it is possible that DTLS records will be sent from a different IP address than that originally authenticated.
-This is not a problem provided that no security decisions are made based on that IP address.
-This is a special case of a general rule: all decisions should be based on the peer's authenticated identity, not on its transport layer identity.
+SCTP associations can use multiple IP addresses per SCTP endpoint.
+Therefore, it is possible that DTLS records will be sent from a different source IP address or to a different destination IP adress than than that originally authenticated.
+This is not a problem provided that no security decisions are made based on the source or destination IP adresses.

+##  Privacy Considerations

+   {{RFC6973}} suggests that the privacy considerations of IETF protocols be documented.

-   For each message, the SCTP user also provides a stream identifier, a flag to indicate whether the message is sent ordered or unordered, and a payload protocol identifier.
-Although DTLS can be used to provide privacy for the actual user message, none of these three are protected by DTLS.
+   For each SCTP user message, the user also provides a stream identifier, a flag to indicate whether the message is sent ordered or unordered, and a payload protocol identifier.
+Although DTLS/SCTP provides privacy for the actual user message, the other three information fields are not confidentiality protected.
 They are sent as clear text, because they are part of the SCTP DATA chunk header.

-   Downgrade discussion to be added.
+   It is RECOMMENDED that DTLS/SCTP is used with certificate based authentication in DTLS 1.3 {{I-D.ietf-tls-dtls13}} to provide identity protection.

+   It is RECOMMENDED that DTLS/SCTP is used with certificate based authentication in DTLS 1.3 {{I-D.ietf-tls-dtls13}} to provide identity protection.
+DTLS/SCTP MUST be used with a key exchange method providing Perfect Forward Secrecy.
+Perfect Forward Secrecy significantly limits the amount of data that can be compromised due to key compromise.

+##  Pervasive Monitoring

+   As required by {{RFC7258}}, work on IETF protocols needs to consider the effects of pervasive monitoring and mitigate them when possible.

+   Pervasive Monitoring is widespread surveillance of users.
+By encrypting more information including user identities, DTLS 1.3 offers much better protection against pervasive monitoring.

+   Massive pervasive monitoring attacks relying on key exchange without forward secrecy has been reported.
+By mandating perfect forward secrecy, DTLS/SCTP effectively mitigate all forms of passive pervasive monitoring and limits the amount of compromised data due to key compromise.

+   In addition to the privacy attacks discussed above, surveillance on a large scale may enable tracking of a user over a wider geographical area and across different access networks.
+Using information from DTLS/SCTP together with information gathered from other protocols increases the risk of identifying individual users.

 # Changes from RFC 6083